 NOTE: The structure of the repository is going through a lot of transitions.
 In particular, we want to get to a point eventually where the top-level directory has separate directories for the compiler, build-system, std libs, etc, rather than one huge

-As of January 2021, the std libs have been moved to
+As of January 2021, the standard libraries have been moved to

 Now that we have seen what the compiler does, let's take a look at the structure of the contents of the rust-lang/rust repo.